spottedparrot/opentileserver/README.md

 Only for use on a clean Ubuntu 14 install!!

+NOTE: This is a forked version of the MapFig/OpenTileServer.
+It has been updated to work on the Ubuntu 14.04 64bit server.

 Before proceeding, see <a href="opentileserver.org" target="blank"> opentileserver.org </a> for limitations, etc..

 Step 1: Get opentileserver.sh script from GitHub